grumpycoders/pcsx-redux/docs/Lua/file-api.md

-:read(ptr, size)       -- returns the number of bytes read, ptr has to be a cdata of pointer type :read(buffer)          -- returns the number of bytes read, and adjusts the buffer's size :read(pb_buffer, size) -- returns the number of bytes read, while appending to the pb_buffer's existing data
+:read(ptr, size)       -- returns the number of bytes read, ptr has to be a cdata of pointer type :read(buffer)          -- returns the number of bytes read, and adjusts the buffer's size :read(pb_buffer, size) -- returns the number of bytes read, while appending to the pb_buffer's existing data :gets()                -- returns a string, up to the next newline character
 ```

 Reads from the File object at the specified position.
 No pointers are modified.
 The return value depends on the variant used, just like the non-At variants above.